Audi R8 for Sale

 Audi R8 Lease

 Depreciation in the supercar world sets in as soon as the purchase agreement is signed, so leasing is a wise decision for a few reasons.
-Audi has great incentives on R8 leases, and the R8 is always being improved.
+The company great incentives on R8 leases and the R8 is always being improved.

 Audi R8 MSRP-Price

 When the R8 launched, a well-equipped V8 model could be had for around $130,000.
-The 2017, Audi R8 base price rises to $162,900.
-The car has evolved quite extensively, making the Audi R8 price increase a viable number.
+The 2017 Audi R8 price rises to $162,900.
+The car has evolved quite extensively, making the R8 price increase a viable number.